AVC Performing Arts Theatre

 37. All performers and production personnel should be instructed as to which backstage entrance to use on the event day.
 Entry through the Lobby is not permitted.

-38. Any planned entrances or exits through the house of performers or event participants must be communicated to the House Manager not later than two (2) hours prior to the scheduled event start time.
+38. Any planned entrances or exits through the house of performers or event participants must be communicated to the House Manager & Stage Manager no later than two (2) hours prior to the scheduled event start time.

 Backstage and Onstage